tel +44 (0)20 7582 0716

 Accommodation

 Fortunately for the modern traveller the availability of accommodation in Tohoku has improved greatly since the days of Matsuo Basho and, happily (or possibly sadly!) it is highly unlikely that participants will find themselves having to share a room with Concubines.
 In terms of charm, hospitality and local character, the places we stay at on this journey are in fact a distinct highlight of the journey.
 In Tokyo we stay in a comfortable centrally located tourist class hotel.
 Elsewhere we stay in ryokan (traditional Japanese guesthouses) or occasionally shukubo (temple lodgings).
 At all places we can expect a friendly welcome and a relaxing stay.
 As these are traditional Japanese guesthouses we sleep on futon mattresses on tatami matting floor - a system many people find to be more comfortable than sleeping in a western bed.
 In Tsuruoka depending on group size we may stay in a small hotel.
+An optional single supplement for the nights spent in hotels is available at a cost of £238.

 Food